adam-scislowicz/seed/documents/notes/mastering_aws_cloudformation.md

     ParameterKey="VpcCid",ParameterValue="10.0.0.0/16"
 ```

-List type paramerters values specified on the command line are to be delimited as follows:
+List type parameters values specified on the command line are to be delimited as follows:

 ```
 ParameterKey=List,ParameterValue=Element1\\,Element2